David Fletcher has four hits, four RBI as Angels avoid sweep against Mariners

-David Fletcher doesn’t have the power that many of his Los Angeles Angels teammates have.
+David Fletcher doesn’t have the power many of his Los Angeles Angels teammates have.
 He rarely hits the ball on the barrel and his exit velocities are below average.

-But what the 5-foot-9 second baseman does it get hits.
+But what the 5-foot-9 second baseman does is get hits.

-Fletcher extended his hitting streak to 24 games — the longest active streak in the major leagues — and drove in the Angels’ first four runs in their 7-1 win over the Mariners on Sunday afternoon at T-Mobile Park.
+Fletcher extended his hitting streak to 24 games — the longest active streak in the major leagues — and drove in the Angels’ first four runs in their 7-1 victory over the Mariners on Sunday afternoon at T-Mobile Park.

 Fletcher had four hits, including a homer that tied the score, a two-run single that was the game-winning hit and a run-scoring single that gave the Angels some insurance.

 “David Fletcher has been a thorn in a lot of teams’ sides and certainly ours,” said Mariners manager Scott Servais.
-“He has those streaks when he get going where he can get his bat on any pitch no matter where it’s at in the zone.
+“He has those streaks when he gets going where he can get his bat on any pitch no matter where it’s at in the zone.
 He basically did the damage against us today.
 The home run early, the clutch (two-run) single later.
 He was nonstop today.”

 The Mariners had their three-game winning streak snapped but they won the three-game series and go into the All-Star break with a 48-43 record.